SandSnip3r/Hyperbot/Readme.md

 Some people have also made some tools like an automatic alchemy tool or an auto staller.

 ## Documentation
-More documentation can be found in the [documentation directory](documents).
+More of my documentation can be found in the [documentation directory](documents).